DataDog/documentation/content/en/agent/cluster_agent/clusterchecks.md

 {{< /tabs >}}

-**Note**: When running Cluster Checks the metrics reported by the Agent are not linked to a given hostname.
-As these are meant to be cluster centric metrics, and not necessarily host based metrics.
-As a result these metrics will also not inherit any host-level tags associated with that host.
-Such as those inherited from a cloud provider or added by the Agent's `DD_TAGS` environment variable.
-To add tags to cluster check metrics use the `DD_CLUSTER_CHECKS_EXTRA_TAGS` environment variable.
+**Note**: With cluster checks, the metrics reported by the Agent are not linked to a given hostname because they are meant to be cluster-centric metrics and not necessarily host-based metrics.
+As a result, these metrics do not inherit any host-level tags associated with that host, such as those inherited from a cloud provider or added by the Agent's `DD_TAGS` environment variable.
+To add tags to cluster check metrics, use the `DD_CLUSTER_CHECKS_EXTRA_TAGS` environment variable.

-The [Datadog Helm Chart][3] and the [Datadog Operator][4] additionally offer the possibility to deploy Cluster Check Runners.
-Which are a Deployment for a small set of Datadog Agents configured to run these dispatched cluster checks only, as opposed to dispatching these to the normal node-based Agents.
+The [Datadog Helm Chart][3] and the [Datadog Operator][4] additionally offer the possibility to deploy cluster check runners, which are a deployment for a small set of Datadog Agents configured to run these dispatched cluster checks only, as opposed to dispatching these to the normal node-based Agents.

 ### Advanced dispatching